 - New Zealand has a piece of legislation that allows us to make policies to reduce our society’s wastefulness.
 It’s called the Waste Minimisation Act (WMA) and it was passed 10 years ago.

-- The WMA makes it more expensive to throw rubbish out than to divert from landfill (the waste disposal levy); gives money raised from levying waste to waste minimising projects (the Waste Minimisaton Fund); requires councils to set 6-yearly targets for how they will minimise waste (Waste Minimisation and Management Plans); and empowers the Government to accredit or establish product stewardship schemes (which are about making those who choose to make, sell and buy certain products, responsible for the waste those products produce).
+- The WMA includes provisions to make landfilling waste more expensive (the waste disposal levy); gives money raised from levying waste to waste minimising projects (the Waste Minimisaton Fund); requires councils to set 6-yearly targets for how they will minimise waste (Waste Minimisation and Management Plans); empowers the Government to ban/regulate certain problematic waste items and to accredit or establish product stewardship schemes (which are about making those who choose to make, sell and buy certain products, responsible for the waste those products produce).

 - The WMA has led to some positive changes, but it’s yet to be used to its full potential, especially when it comes to regulating problem waste streams and mandatory product stewardship.

 - Part of the problem is that waste has been low on the public and Governments’ agenda; those who are responsible for waste management and minimisation don’t have the power to make changes under the WMA; and industry lobbyists have successfully delayed attempts to make them responsible for the waste they produce.

 - While NZ has dithered over using the policy tools we have to reduce waste, other countries have left us far behind on waste statistics.

 - The current Government’s rhetoric on waste seems hopeful (including a recently announced Waste Work Programme), but we shouldn’t get complacent.
 It’s up to us to let the relevant Ministers know that we’re aware that the WMA exists and that it empowers them to make the changes we’d like to see on waste, and that we want them to use it!
 We can’t afford to wait another ten years…